 Our three supportive housing residences provide safe, permanent, affordable housing to people who were formerly homeless or living in sub-standard quarters.
 Social services are integrated into every aspect of our programs.
 Many of the people who live in our residences have persistent and serious medical problems.
 Although people can be as young as 55 to qualify for housing at our residential buildings, the actual age distribution is skewed towards seniors between the ages of 73 and 85.
 Negotiating medical care and interpreting medical information are a constant fact of life for older adults.
 After a serious ailment, a resident may require the help of health aides to continue living in one of our buildings.

 Social workers on-site at our residences and centers provide counseling, case management and other support.
-Homeless seniors have access to showers in our Woodstock Senior Center, and are encouraged to participate in our activities and start the process of finding housing assistance.
+Homeless seniors have access to showers in our Woodstock OAC, and are encouraged to participate in our activities and start the process of finding housing assistance.